Happiness and Surrounding Suburbs

 Happiness and Surrounding Suburbs is the debut studio album by Australian indie pop band Ball Park Music, released in Australia and New Zealand on 9 September 2011 through Stop Start and EMI Music Australia.

-The album debuted at number 36 on the ARIA Albums Chart, and peaked at number 26 following the release of their self-titled sixth studio album.

-The album was produced by Matt Redlich and spawned the singles "Sad Rude Future Dude", "Rich People Are Stupid", "It's Nice to Be Alive", "All I Want Is You" and "Literally Baby".
-The album also features "iFly" from Conquer the Town, Easy As Cake.

-At the 2011 J Awards, the album was nominated for Australian Album of the Year.
+It debuted at number 36 on the ARIA albums chart, and peaked at number 26 following the release of their self-titled sixth studio album in 2020.
+Produced by Matt Redlich, the album includes "iFly" from their 2010 EP Conquer the Town, Easy As Cake, and was preceded by the singles "Sad Rude Future Dude", "Rich People Are Stupid", "It's Nice to Be Alive" and "All I Want Is You".
+At the 2011 J Awards, Happiness and Surrounding Suburbs was nominated for Australian Album of the Year.

 Recording and production

 Happiness and Surrounding Suburbs contains material that had been written by the band's frontman Sam Cromack from the mid-2000s through to the album's release in 2011.
 A number of demos were recorded for the record with the track list resulting in 11 tracks.
-A further song – "Big Big Mess" – from a previous session was released during this period as a b-side for the physical version of "It's Nice To Be Alive".
+A further song – "Big Big Mess" – from a previous session was released during this period as a b-side for the physical version of "It's Nice to Be Alive".

 The album was recorded in Brisbane with producer/engineer Matt Redlich between January and June 2011 in his home studio called Massive Studios.
 The band later said, "It was recorded in his parents basement in East Brisbane.
 He had a beautiful tape machine that made us sound a hundred bucks.
 We used to save our money until we had enough to go back to the studio and do another song.
 This meant the album was recorded in dribs and drabs over the course of about a year."